-- 1. A final performance or design (which is recorded at the time of assessment) - Learners, including design candidates, must be clearly identified by name and candidate number at the start of each group performance. - The recording of each piece must be unedited and of the complete performance from start to finish. - All performances must be submitted via e-portfolio.
+- 1. A final performance or design (which is recorded at the time of assessment) - Learners, including design candidates, must be clearly identified by name and candidate number at the start of each group performance. - The recording of each piece must be unedited and of the complete performance from start to finish. - All performances must be submitted via e-portfolio or put onto one (or more than one where necessary) memory stick or DVD for the moderator.
 It is not necessary to have individual recordings for each learner. - 2.
 A portfolio of supporting evidence.
 This may be completed at any time during the development phase.
 It must be monitored three times by the teacher to ensure authenticity during the process.
 Learners and teachers must sign the authentication statement included on the mark sheet. - 3.
 An evaluation.
 Candidates have 1 hour 30 minutes to complete the evaluation of the final performance which should be supervised by an invigilator.
 The evaluation must be written under supervised conditions after the final performance of the devised piece.
 Learners are allowed access to two sides of A4 in bullet point notes when writing the evaluation, but no other assistance may be given.
 The notes must be handed in with the evaluation.
 The evaluation may not be taken home and must be kept securely until submission.